nickpublic/depdata/README.md

 # depdata
 This repository stores the data of 105 Python projects.

-We publish our collected data, aiming to provide a benchmark for exploring architecture impact of possible dependencies in Python.
+We provided the benchmarks collected from 105 open source projects for continued research of possible dependencies due to dynamic typing in Python software

-## 1. Projects' information
+## 1. 105-project-data
-**python-projects-105.csv** lists the basic information of the projects that we investigated.

-## 2. The dependencies extracted from source code for each project
-One folder corresponds to one project, and the folder's name is same with the project's name.
+The 105 folders under this directory correspond to the dependency file and history data of 105 projects.

 Under each folder,